zzerexx/scripts/README.md

 # Synapse to Script-Ware
 Updated May 31, 2021
 Allows you to use Synapse exclusive functions with Script-Ware v2
+This does not work if you loadstring your script.
+You must use the script's source to be able to use this.

 **Loader**
 ```lua
 local syn = loadstring(game:HttpGet("https://raw.githubusercontent.com/zzerexx/scripts/main/SynapseToScriptWare.lua", true))()